On Air Now

 Classic FM's More Music Drive with Margherita Taylor 4pm - 7pm

-- José was born in 1946.
-The youngest of three children, his early passion for singing increased when he saw the American tenor Mario Lanza in the Great Caruso.
+José was born on 5th December 1946 as the youngest of three children.
+His early passion for singing increased when he saw the American tenor Mario Lanza in the Great Caruso.